frescobaldi/python-ly/README.rst

 The `ly` Python module
 ----------------------

-The `ly` module supports both Python2 and Python3.
+The `ly` module supports only Python3.
 This is a short description of some modules:

 * ``ly.slexer``: generic tools to build parsers using regular expressions